testit-tms/migrators/Migrators/Importer/Readme.md

 - resultPath - path to the folder where the results will be saved
 - tms.url - url to the Test IT server
 - tms.privateToken - token for access to the Test IT server
-- tms.certValidation - enable/disable certificate validation
+- tms.certValidation - enable/disable certificate validation (Default value - true)
+- tms.importToExistingProject - enable/disable import to existing project in Test IT server (Default value - false)

 2. Run the Importer with the following command: